FRRouting/frr/doc/developer/workflow.rst

 Submitting Patches and Enhancements
 ===================================

-FRR accepts patches using GitHub pull requests.
+FRR accepts patches using GitHub pull requests (PRs).
+The typical FRR developer will maintain a fork of the FRR project in GitHub; see the GitHub documentation for help setting up an account and creating a fork repository.
+Keep the ``master`` branch of your fork up-to-date with the FRR version.
+Create a dev branch in your fork and commit your work there.
+When ready, create a pull-request between your dev branch in your fork and the main FRR repository in GitHub.

 The base branch for new contributions and non-critical bug fixes should be ``master``.
-Please ensure your pull request is based on this branch when you submit it.
+Please ensure your pull request targets this branch when you submit it.

 Code submitted by pull request will be automatically tested by one or more CI systems.
 Once the automated tests succeed, other developers will review your